 Supply Chain: With more global commerce and exports happening ever year, packaging is being converted to reusable plastic that can be shipped anywhere in the world.
 Shipment by large cargo ships encounter corrosive sea water that doesn’t affect a plastic container.
 Individual parts and bulk packaging are also not affected, which makes the plastic packaging indefinitely reusable.

 When you’re thinking of converting from metal to plastic, you need to ask what the end goal is from the change.
 Reduced weight?
 Reduced cost?
 Reduced secondary manufacturing and handling operations?
-The environment the part will operate in and how it functions will also help to dictate if the change is a good choice.
+What environment the part will operate in and how it functions will also help to dictate if the change is a good choice.
 If you have a potential design option or an idea to move from metal to plastic, we’d like to hear about it.
 When you’re ready to collaborate with our elite team, call (425) 339-0288 or email us at firstname.lastname@example.org.

 Matthias Poischbeg was born and raised in Hamburg, Germany.
 Matt moved to Everett, Wash., after finishing his bachelor’s degree in business in 1995 to work for Sea-Dog Corporation, a manufacturer, and distributor of marine and rigging hardware established in 1923.